Giving new life to old tires

 Creating communities of women entrepreneurs

 Women in Ethiopia face many barriers to becoming entrepreneurs.
-They often have less education than men, can face discrimination, and are less likely to own assets like as a house or land, so it can be harder for them to find collateral for a loan to establish or expand a business.
+They often have less education than men, can face discrimination, and are less likely to own assets like a house or land, so it can be harder for them to find collateral for a loan to establish or expand a business.

 For these reasons, women entrepreneurs in Ethiopia have fewer opportunities than do men.
 In 2012, Ethiopia ranked 107 out of 112 countries on the Economist’s Women’s Economic Opportunity index.